ninn-kou/flockr/README.md

 AccessError whenThe authorised user is not an owner of the slackr ​
 Given a User by their user ID, remove the user from the slackr.
-​

 #### Databases
-​

 Implementing persistence using a form of database.
 Ways to do this in python include:
-    * Using the `sqlite3` or `peewee` or `psycopg2` modules to run SQL queries on a local .db file, for people studying/have studied COMP3311 may find this integrates well
+    - Using the `sqlite3` or `peewee` or `psycopg2` modules to run SQL queries on a local .db file, for people studying/have studied COMP3311 may find this integrates well.
-    * Using the `sqlite3` or `peewee` or `psycopg2` to run SQL queries on a local .db file OR a remote database (using Postgresql or MySQL)
+    - Using the `sqlite3` or `peewee` or `psycopg2` to run SQL queries on a local .db file OR a remote database (using Postgresql or MySQL).
-​

 #### Object-Oriented Programming
-​

 Refactor your code so it is stored in objects instead of dictionaries (if it's not already) and make use of OO concepts taught in lectures to pass data around the backend.
-​

 #### Deployment

-​
-Deploying your project using heroku or something similar (not sure if this is possible/allowed)
+Deploying your project using heroku or something similar (not sure if this is possible/allowed).

 ## 6. Interface specifications